When Is A Startup No Longer A Startup?

 In its purest form, a startup is defined as a company in the first stage of its operations, usually seeking proof of concept, market validation, and funding in order to scale.
 This definition has been expanded to include more ideas that make up a modern entrepreneurial company.
-While we do have a clear idea of what a startup is, there has never been an apparent line as to when a startup stops being a startup.
+While we do have a clear idea of what a startup is, there has never been an apparent line as to when a startup stops being one.

-When does it really become a “company” in its traditional meaning and definition?
+When does it really become a company in its traditional meaning and definition?
 And could a full-fledged company still keep some entrepreneurial elements in its approach and execution even after 5 or 10 years of operations?

 So what if your company achieved or surpassed these numbers but still feels like a startup at heart?

-When being asked to define their company’s culture, employees often start talking about the flexible working environments, cool offices, attention to work-life balance, original events, and dynamic team structures.
+When being asked to define their company’s culture, employees often start talking about flexible working environments, cool offices, attention to the work-life balance, original events, and dynamic team structures.
 What truly is missing from these descriptions is the ability to articulate a company’s true identity, since “putting a ping pong table in the offices of IBM won’t make it a startup”.

 Thanks to innovative companies like Netflix, Facebook, Airbnb, and more, the startup mindset is now a relevant section in the modern business dictionary.
 Hence, this forward-oriented thinking is characterized by opportunity obsession, idea-drivenness, focus on execution, and readiness to change the course.

-Company culture is never built in a day and is not just limited to organizational values and guiding principles.
+A company’s culture is never built in a day and is not just limited to organizational values and guiding principles.
 The major challenge is keeping these three elements on top of a business strategy and daily activities in order to preserve the startup soul and maintain entrepreneurial flair during the growth.